George Moses Horton: Biography

-Horton was born into slavery on William Horton's plantation in 1798 in Northampton County, North Carolina.
-He was the sixth of ten children; the names of his parents are lost in records throughout time.
+Horton was born into slavery on William Horton's plantation in about 1798 in Northampton County, North Carolina.
+He was the sixth of ten children; the names of his parents are unknown.

-When Horton was six years old (1797), William Horton relocated his family and slaves to a Chatham County, North Carolina.
+When Horton was six years old (1797), William Horton relocated his family and the people he held in slavery to a farm in Chatham County, North Carolina.
 This farm is where Horton lived until the end of the Civil War.
-In 1814 William Horton gave the younger slaves as property to his relative James Horton.
+In 1814 William Horton gave the younger enslaved people as property to his relative James Horton.

-Horton began an interest in learning to read and write by listening to The Bible read aloud and the hymns he heard.
-He learned to read and write based on what he was hearing during Revail meetings (which were mainly The Bible), calling them his 'reading lessons.
+Horton began an interest in learning to read and write by listening to the Bible read aloud and the hymns he heard.
+He learned to read and write based on what he was hearing during revival meetings (which were mainly the Bible), calling them his "reading lessons."
 Horton began compiling pieces based on the verses that he remembered from the King James Version of the Bible.

-Around 1817, Horton began taking the approximately ten-mile trip north toward Chapel Hill in order to sell fruits and farm products by orders of his master.
+Around 1817, Horton began making the approximately 10 mile (16 km) trip north to Chapel Hill in order to sell fruits and farm products for his master.
 Here, Horton took his ability for composing to write love poems for the University of North Carolina students, selling them for 25 cents or more.
-The students of UNC-Chapel Hill grew an interest in Horton due to his ability to sound verses and his desire for greater knowledge.
+The students took an interest in Horton due to his ability to compose verses and his desire for greater knowledge.
 The students also gave him many books: he tells us of "Murray's English Grammar and its accordant branches [(Murray's studies of other languages)]; Samuel Johnson's Dictionary in miniature, and also Walker's [Rhyming Dictionary] and [Thomas] Sheridan's [A Complete Dictionary of the English Language], and parts of others.
 And other books of use they gave me, which I had no chance to peruse minutely, Milton's Paradise Lost, [James] Thompson's Seasons, parts of Homer's Iliad and Virgil's Ænead ([sic]), Beauties of Shakespeare, Beauties of Byron, part of Plutarch, [Jedidiah] Morse's Geography, The Columbian Orator, [Richard] Snowden's History of the [American] Revolution, [Edward] Young's Night Thoughts, and some others".

-Caroline Lee Hentz, author and playwriter, took an interest in Horton.
-Teaching him to write and improve his verses.
-Teaching Blacks to read and write was legal in North Carolina until 1836, when restrictions were increased because of fears about slave revolts.
+Caroline Lee Hentz, author and playwright, also took an interest in Horton, teaching him to write and to improve his verses.
+Teaching Blacks to read and write was legal in North Carolina until 1836, when restrictions were imposed because of fears about slave revolts.